Marcus Vick

-Marcus Deon Vick (born March 20, 1984) is a former American football quarterback.
-He played college football at Virginia Tech, following the career path of his older brother Michael.
-However, several legal infractions and unsportsmanlike play led to Vick being dismissed from the school in 2006.
-Vick joined the Miami Dolphins of the National Football League (NFL) the same year as an undrafted free agent, but was released after appearing in only one game.
+Marcus Deon Vick (born March 20, 1984) is an American former professional football quarterback.
+He played college football at Virginia Tech, earning first-team All-ACC honors in 2005, but was dismissed after the season due to several legal infractions and unsportsmanlike play.
+Vick joined the Miami Dolphins of the National Football League (NFL) in 2006 as an undrafted free agent, appearing in only one game before he was released.
 Since the end of his playing career, he has continued to face various legal troubles.

-Early years
+Early life

 Marcus Deon Vick was born to Brenda Vick and Michael Boddie on March 20, 1984, in Newport News, Virginia.
 His parents married approximately two years later, by which time they had four children, Christina (Marcus' older sister), Michael (Marcus' older brother), Courtney, and Marcus.
 Although their parents had wed, the children decided to continue using their mother's surname.